Solar power in the United Arab Emirates: Dubai

 In April 2015, Dubai Electricity and Water Authority (DEWA) publicly announced the third phase of 800 MW, along with Dubai's revised target to increase the share of renewables on the energy mix to 7% by 2020.

 The Mohammed bin Rashid Al Maktoum Solar Park is one of the world's largest renewable projects based on an independent power producer (IPP) model.
 Besides the three phases that consist of solar farms using PV technology, the long-term project will also include concentrating solar power (CSP).
-The total capacity of the entire project is planned to reach 3,000 MW.
+The total capacity of the entire project is planned to reach 4,660 MW in six phases.